 How to NAvigate the Naming Process

-Get to know what it takes to start, run,
+LEARN what it takes to start, run,

 and complete a naming project successfully.